-Try serving cottage cheese meatball marinara for dinner, then pack up the leftovers for lunch, pairing this with some whole grain pasta or brown rice.
-Other options include a meat lasagna or a beef and cheddar wrap.
+Try serving cottage cheese meatball marinara (/recipes/dinner/cottage-cheese-meatball-marinara) for dinner, then pack up the leftovers for lunch, pairing this with some whole grain pasta or brown rice.
+Other options include a meat lasagna (/recipes/dinner/mamma-mia-meat-lasagna) or a beef and cheddar wrap (/recipes/lunch/wraps-for-running-laps-with-cheddar).